-One of our users asked why we do not have calculator on Pythagorean theorem.
+One of our users asked why we do not have a calculator on the Pythagorean theorem.

-Indeed, we've already have plenty calculators about triangles but none about right triangle.
-Well, may be because of it's simplicity.
-Anyway, if someone lazy to calculate by yourself - here it is.
+Indeed, we've already had plenty of calculators about triangles but none about the right triangle.
+Well, maybe because of its simplicity.
+If someone is lazy to calculate - here it is.
 As usual, some theory can be found below the calculator

 If we denote hypotenuse as c and two legs as a and b, we can write the following equation, often called the Pythagorean equation:

-From this we can easily get the formulas for the uknown value.
+From this, we can quickly get the formulas for the unknown value.

 If it is b, then it equals to

 P.S.
-Wikipedia says there are 367 ways to prove Pythagorean theorem.
+Wikipedia says there are 367 ways to prove the Pythagorean theorem.